marcel-domke/mqtt-desktop-notification/README.md

 To enable the application to run automatically at startup:

-1. Move the `mqtt-desktop-notification.jar` file and the `settings.json` file into the Windows startup folder.
-You can access this folder by pressing `Win + R`, typing `shell:startup`, and pressing `Enter`.
+1. **Copy the JAR file**: Right-click on the `mqtt-desktop-notification.jar` file and select "Copy".

+2. **Insert Link**: Navigate to the Windows startup folder by pressing `Win + R`, typing `shell:startup`, and pressing `Enter`.
+Once in the startup folder, right-click and select "Paste Shortcut" to insert a link to the `mqtt-desktop-notification.jar` file.

-2. The application will now run automatically every time you start your computer.
+3. The application will now run automatically every time you start your computer.

 ## Configuration